rstudio/gt/tests/testthat/_snaps/tab_options.md

-# vertical padding across several table parts can be applied
+# Vertical padding across several table parts can be applied

     Code
       .